About Ranch Rehab for Behavioral Addiction Recovery

 A “program” where we have one of our Life Skills coaches work alongside the men, and as time allows, occasionally take them to their NA meetings on Thursday nights (held in Fillmore, UT about 23 minutes away).
 Our life skill coaches are able to talk with and “counsel” the men in a very informal setting.
 This method is very effective along with their exponential learning they do daily.
 These services are part of our program and are included.
 These are not clinical services, but we do work with each man on goal setting and 12-step program.
 Each young man is responsible for his own progress in their 12-step recovery.
 But we encourage them to work through at least one step a month.

-A “program” where communal living teaches men to share and have relationships with other adults.
+A “program” for behavioral addiction recovery in a ranch rehab setting where communal living teaches men to share and have relationships with other adults.
 This is an exponential program where experiences that build self-esteem and confidence are used more in training than the group and individual therapy sessions.